hako-mikan/sd-webui-regional-prompter/README.md

 red hair BREAK
 green dress
 ```
-If there is a prompt that says , in the common case, region 1 is generated with the prompt ^a girl red hair^.
+If there is a prompt that says , in the common case, region 1 is generated with the prompt `a girl red hair`.
 In the base case, if the ratio is 0.2, it is generated with the prompt (a girl) * 0.2 + (red hair) * 0.8.
 Basically, there is no problem with the common prompt.
 You may want to try the base if the common prompt is too strong.

 ### Acknowledgments
 I thank [furusu](https://note.com/gcem156) for suggesting the Attention couple, [opparco](https://github.com/opparco) for suggesting the Latent couple, and [Symbiomatrix](https://github.com/opparco) for helping to create the 2D generation code.